-I firmly believe that scientists have an obligation to disseminate their knowledge and skills to the public.
-I myself am interested in engaging demographics underrepresented in the sciences, including but not limited to: women, ethnic minorities, and individuals from low socio-economic backgrounds.
-With this mindset, I have dedicated myself to engaging underrepresented groups with science so that they can contribute to our collective understanding of natural processes.
+We firmly believe that scientists have an obligation to disseminate knowledge and skills to the public.
+Dr. Kemp is particularly interested in engaging demographics underrepresented in the sciences, including but not limited to: women, ethnic minorities, and individuals from low socio-economic backgrounds.

 Dr. Kemp has had a lifelong passion for outreach and education.
 She is an ambassador for the Society of Vertebrate Paleontology.
 She connects with K-12 educators in order to teach students about the vertebrate fossil record and the history of life on Earth, and regularly speaks at local schools.
 She is also an instructor in the UTeach program, which trains future STEM educators.
 She teaches an upper-level undergraduate and graduate-level course entitled Broader Impacts in STEM, which helps student develop strategies to engage diverse audiences in their research.

 In Fall 2020, Dr. Kemp, a group of UT undergraduates, and the Negril Education Environment Trust (NEET) received a President's Award for Global Learning Grant to develop a STEM camp for Jamaican students.
 Because of the COVID-19 pandemic, the group pivoted and developed a Teacher Workshop for primary and secondary schoolteachers in Jamaica to co-develop hands-on, low cost STEM lesson plans based on the National Standards Curriculum in Jamaica.
 The workshop was a success and the Kemp Lab looks forward to continued collaboration with NEET.
 Lesson plans developed from this collaboration (along with instructive videos) are available here.